ARTICLES

 Photo by Hale .

 Also, strategically placing these plants throughout the indoor space, from shelves and windowsills to desktops and tabletops, creates a delightful, nature-inspired ambiance.
 Grouping them based on their varying heights and textures adds visual interest to the setting.
-In the case of an office, this brings nature into the immediate workspace.
+In an office setting, this brings nature into the immediate workspace.
 Plant options like succulents, air plants, or small pothos plants are low-maintenance choices suitable for such cases.

 Terrariums and other similar self-contained ecosystems in glass containers are also perfect.
-They could, also, be ideal for small spaces or as decorative elements on shelves or coffee tables.

-Larger floor plants like fiddle leaf figs, or rubber plants could — in addition to being used as natural room dividers — be focal points in living areas and lobbies.
-Also, cultivating herbs in container gardens in the kitchen combines aesthetics with functionality, and provides fresh ingredients for cooking while freshening the air.
+They are ideal for small spaces or as decorative elements on shelves or coffee tables.
+Larger floor plants like fiddle leaf figs, or rubber plants, could—in addition to being used as natural room dividers—be focal points in living areas and lobbies.
+Also, cultivating herbs in container gardens in the kitchen combines aesthetics with functionality, providing fresh ingredients for cooking while still freshening the air.

-Photo by @thelecaqueen
+Photo by @airsopureplants

 Consider the Plants’ Needs and Requirements

 When selecting indoor plants, one should consider different factors.
 Light requirements, water needs, and the overall aesthetics that one aims to create are important to have in mind.
-Easy-to-grow houseplants, such as Dracaena marginata, Ficus elastica, and Sansevieria trifasciata, are suitable for most indoor spaces.
+Easy-to-grow houseplants, like Dracaena marginata, Ficus lyrata, and Asplenium, are suitable for most indoor spaces.
+Low-light tolerant species like Pteris and Didymochlaena truncatula are excellent choices for darker spaces.
+Flowering plants and trailing vines can add a touch of liveliness to brighter areas while effectively improving the home's different aspects.

 YOU MAY ALSO LIKE